babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 `writeFileSync` flag; other options (e.g. `:truncate-existing false`) are ignored.
 Node's `writeFileSync` has no equivalent for the full option set.
 The common `:append` case is covered; the rest is an accepted port limitation.

+## move :atomic-move is ignored on Node - accepted

+JVM `move` honors `:atomic-move` through `StandardCopyOption/ATOMIC_MOVE`.
+The Node branch always uses `renameSync`, which has no option flag and ignores `:atomic-move`. `renameSync` is atomic within a single filesystem, so the common case is covered, but the option is not enforced and there is no copy-then-delete
+fallback: a cross-filesystem move throws `EXDEV` on Node, where the JVM without `:atomic-move` would copy then delete.

 ## walk-file-tree reads entry types from the directory listing